stxent/kmodgen/README.md

 Installation
 ------------

-Scripts require python-2.7, python-numpy, python-xml and python-lxml packages.
-Internal X3D/VRML viewer is optional, python-imaging and python-opengl packages are needed for it to work.
+Scripts require Python 2.7 or Python 3 with NumPy and lxml packages.
+Internal X3D/VRML viewer is optional and requires Pillow and OpenGL packages.

 Now you are ready to clone the repository: